The Applied Coaching Tool (ACT)

 Clinician Actions

-Below is a checklist of the clinician actions included in the ACM.
+Below is a checklist of the clinician actions included in the ACT.
 The clinician selects actions that are appropriate for each session.

 Engage (build therapeutic relationship)

-- Actively listen to family’s concerns, affirming and summarizing in a non-judgmental manner
+- Explore family’s concerns, affirming in a non-judgmental manner

-- Set up roles and expectations of client-therapist relationship, respectfully and collaboratively
+- Discuss roles and expectations of client-therapist relationship and discuss the Coaching framework

 - If initial visit, explore history and context of child

-- If follow-up visit, obtain child update and explore goal attainment
+- If follow-up visit, obtain child update and explore progress towards their goal

-- Establish focus for the day with the emphasis on family’s concerns
+- Establish focus for the day with the emphasis on concerns

 - Acknowledge the family’s existing knowledge, abilities, and strengths

-- Ask what the family’s hopes and dreams are for their child
+- Explore family’s hopes and dreams for their child

-- Guide the family to convert their long-term hopes into short-term goals
+development - Guide the family to convert their long-term hopes into small achievable goals

 - Consider the context for learning something new

-- Observe caregiver’s actions in order to support the development of new skills
+- Observe family’s actions to support the development of new skills and encourage trial and

-- Encourage caregiver to imitate and practice activity, providing multiple opportunities.
+- Encourage family to practice; providing multiple opportunities

-- Ask caregiver to reflect on their practice and identify concerns using active listening and reflective questions
+- Encourage family to reflect on their practice and identify strengths/concerns; using reflective

-- Supplement caregiver’s reflection with relevant feedback regarding their practice
+conversation - Supplement family’s reflection with relevant feedback regarding their practice

 Commit to Action

-- Connect the activities with the predetermined SMART goal
+- Encourage family to connect the activities with their discovered goal

 - Offer options to support recall for home practice